michael2012z/BitBible/markdown/KJV/files/Ps.md

 11. Thou hast turned for me my mourning into dancing: thou hast put off my sackcloth, and girded me with gladness;

 12. To the end that my glory may sing praise to thee, and not be silent.
-O Lord my God, I will give thanks unto thee for ever.my glory: that is, my tongue, or, my soul
+O Lord my God, I will give thanks unto thee for ever.

 ## Psalms 31

 1. To the chief Musician, A Psalm of David.In thee, O Lord, do I put my trust; let me never be ashamed: deliver me in thy righteousness.

-2. Bow down thine ear to me; deliver me speedily: be thou my strong rock, for an house of defence to save me.my…: Heb. to me for a rock of strength
+2. Bow down thine ear to me; deliver me speedily: be thou my strong rock, for an house of defence to save me.

 3. For thou art my rock and my fortress; therefore for thy name’s sake lead me, and guide me.